ibbydiggy250/ai110-module2show-pawpal-starter/reflection.md

 - How did you use AI tools during this project (for example: design brainstorming, debugging, refactoring)?
 - What kinds of prompts or questions were most helpful?

+I used AI heavily for brainstorming and implementation.
+For the classes, attributes and methods, I had AI draft an idea, which from there I tweaked and refined.
+This was the same for each part.
+The prompt that was most helpful was "Do not focus on code, we are just ideating."
+This made claude less code oriented, and more feature and idea oriented.

 **b.
 Judgment and verification**

 - Describe one moment where you did not accept an AI suggestion as-is.